 - Child Care Resource & Referral Search – Child Care Aware of America.
 There are more than 400 local Child Care Resource & Referral (CCR&R) agencies across the United States.
 Your local CCR&R can help families find child care options near your home or work.
 They can also assist child care providers with resources for their business.

-- Finding the right afterschool program for your family (PDF) – Afterschool Alliance.
+- Finding the right afterschool program for your family – Afterschool Alliance.
 Afterschool programs expand learning opportunities for young people of all ages.
-Afterschool is a creative, fun space that engages kids in hands-on activities, helps them explore new interests, and learn exciting new things.
+Here you will find website addresses and PDFs to help you find a program, choose a quality program, see what is available in your area and more.
 Quality programs are tailored to meet students’ different academic, physical, and social-emotional needs.
-Here’s a guide to help you pick the right program for your kids.